nik0sc/mrtracker-board-dev_v1/README.md

 ## What is this?

-This is KiCAD schematic and board layout for MRTracker.
+This is the KiCAD schematic and board layout of MRTracker.
 BOM and centroid (pick and place) files are in the `assembly` directory.

 MRTracker is a physical map of the MRT that tracks the location of trains in near real-time.
 It is a PCB with an array of LEDs on them and an ESP32 that gets the real-time location of trains.
 An LED will be lit for every train currently on the network.
 Currently the North-South and East-West lines are supported.